 In general, the Commission recognizes a net pension liability/asset, which represents the Commission's proportionate share of the excess of the total pension liability/asset over the fiduciary net position reflected in the actuarial report provided by the Orange County Employees Retirement System (OCERS).
 The net pension liability/asset is measured as of OCERS' prior fiscal year end December 31, 2021 and is reported on the same basis as they are reported by OCERS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when currently due and payable in accordance with the benefit terms.
 Investments are reported at fair value.
-Changes in the net pension are recorded, in the period incurred, as pension expense or as deferred inflows of resources or deferred outflows of resources or deferred outflows of resources (that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience) are amortized in the respective pension plan and are recorded as a component of pension expense beginning with the period in which they are incurred.
+Changes in the net pension are recorded, in the period incurred, as pension expense or as deferred inflows of resources or deferred outflows of resources depending on the nature of the change.
+The changes in net pension that are recorded as deferred inflows of resources or deferred outflows of resources (that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience) are amortized in the respective pension plan and are recorded as a component of pension expense beginning with the period in which they are incurred.